yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

-`async` and `try` become block effects and act like `do` notation for their
+In this version of rust `async` and `try` would effectively become block
-respective monads.
-We could stop here, and only allow block effects in places
+effects and act like `do` notation for their respective monads.
+Now, we could
-where you couldnt already put an expression, function body blocks and bare
+stop here, and only allow block effects in places where you couldnt already put
-blocks.
-Or we can go for maximum consistency and allow block effects in any
+an expression, function body blocks and bare blocks.
+Or we can go for maximum
-expression with a block:
+consistency and allow block effects in any expression with a block:

 ```rust
 let d = if s.is_empty() try {